 Enter Greenlight Guru.

 The reason this software platform exists is simple: To provide your company with a single source of truth for storing and maintaining all documents and records.

 If you need to keep documents and records secure, while having proof of signatures and approvals with all revisions, then Greenlight Guru is a solution for you.

-Designed specifically for the needs of medical device companies to meet FDA regulations and ISO 13485 requirements for document control and records management, we’ve made the decision to finally eliminate paper-based approaches pretty easy.
+Designed specifically for the needs of medical device companies to meet FDA 21 CFR Part 11 and ISO 13485 requirements for document control and records management, we’ve made the decision to finally eliminate paper-based approaches pretty easy.